ali-bahrainian/CATS/README.md

 This repository contains code related to the paper “CATS: Customizable Abstractive Topic-based Summarization” published at Transactions of Information Systems (TOIS) journal, 2021.

-The code has been developed using python 2.7, and Tensorflow 1.4.
+The code has been developed using Python 3, and v1 compatible TensorFlow 2 code.
 This implementation is based on code releases related to Pointer-Generator Networks [here](https://github.com/abisee/pointer-generator) and the TextSum project.

 #### Dataset